STW: 9News Perth

-Despite the national dominance of Nine News for many years, the Perth bulletin has failed to match the ratings success seen in Sydney, Melbourne and Brisbane, and remains the lowest-rating news program in its market, often trailing rival Seven News Perth by over 100,000 viewers.
+Despite the national dominance of 9News for many years, the Perth bulletin has failed to match the ratings success seen in Sydney, Melbourne and Brisbane, and remains the lowest-rating news program in its market, often trailing rival Seven News Perth by over 100,000 viewers.
 This is reflected in the frequent position changes that have taken place at STW over the past thirty years since it last won the local ratings in 1990.